-The temperature is dipping, and you're wondering if you should put a warm winter blanket or 'turn-out rug' on your horse.
+The temperature is dipping, and you're wondering if you should put a warm winter blanket or "turn-out rug" on your horse.
 You certainly feel like you need to wear a sweater or jacket, but does your horse need an extra layer?
-Chances are if the weather is 'wintery' but not windy or wet, your horse probably doesn't need a blanket.
-As long as your horse has access to good quality hay and fresh water the heat generated by its digestive system, and the natural protection of its thick winter hair coat will probably keep it comfortable in weather that would send you running for a warm jacket.
+Chances are if the weather is "wintery" but not windy nor wet, your horse probably doesn't need a blanket.
+As long as your horse has access to good quality hay and fresh water, the heat generated by its digestive system, and the natural protection of its thick winter hair coat will probably keep it comfortable in weather that would send you running for a warm jacket.

 Several studies seem to show that horses do fine without a blanket.
-In fact, if they have to choose between being outdoors, in a heated shelter, or in an unheated shelter, they most often choose to be outdoors.
+If they have to choose between being outdoors, in a heated shelter, or an unheated shelter, they most often choose to be outdoors.
 So it looks like horses aren't as bothered by the cold as we are.

 When Blanketing Might Be Wise

 Although some maintain that you should never blanket a horse, there are some situations where it may be a good idea.
 Older horses or horses that may have trouble keeping weight on in good weather will burn a lot of calories to keep warm.
 These horses will benefit from extra feed and the extra protection of a wind and waterproof horse blanket.
 All horses will benefit if there is some sort of windbreak or run-in shelter available to escape the direct brunt of the wind, rain or snow.

 If the weather is very wet, the natural loft of your horse's hair coat will be lost, and just like a wet goose down jacket, will not keep the cold out.
 If it is very windy, body heat is blown away.
 Horses can be left un-blanketed in very still, cold weather down to -4F (-20C), and they may be fine.
 However, add wind-chill or rain into the mix, and you can quickly have a shivering horse.

 There are hazards to blanketing that horse owners need to be wary of.